SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 * B. **Enrichment**.
 Green nodes enrich data.
 For example, this node uses VirusTotal to check whether an email contains a virus.
 * C. **Branching**.
 All playbooks have branching paths.
 Use these arrows to connect different nodes to create your playbook.
 * D. **Custom**.
 Purple nodes use custom APIs.
 In this example, the Cloud SIEM severity is changed to "Low".
-* E. **Notificaiton**.
+* E. **Notification**.
 Blue nodes are notifications.
 They can send alerts or add notes in Cloud SOAR.

 You can modify an existing playbook or build one from scratch by dragging and dropping each node in Edit mode.
 Each node is an integration: enrichment, containment, daemon, notification, or custom API.

-### Dashboards and reports

-## Introduction to Cloud SOAR for administrators
+#### Recovery and lessons learned

+Cloud SOAR playbooks orchestrate and automate many pieces of the incident response process.
+But, once you click “Run”, your job as a SOC analyst isn’t done.
+It’s important to take time to reflect on the incident and prepare for the next one.

+A playbook can find that a threat was a false positive.
+However, it may have assigned an additional “Review Activity” task to the SOC analyst if a known threat was detected based on threat intelligence databases.
+This is your opportunity to do the tasks that humans do best.
+In the case of a phishing attempt, you might want to take the time to talk to the employees who clicked on the malicious links and teach them how to recognize phishing.
+Depending on the circumstances of the incident, you might need to deploy additional playbooks that can reset passwords or re-provision machines.